ravinrabbid/DanceCon2040/pcb/LoadCellAdapter/README.md

 # LoadCellAdapter

-A simple passive adapter pcb to combine four 3-Wire load cells into a Wheatstone bridge configuration.
+A simple passive adapter pcb to combine four 3-Wire half bridge load cells into a Wheatstone bridge configuration.

 ## Bill of Materials